RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 ### The DATA_CLEANING workflow's steps
-*Steps 1, 2, 3, 4 are done for mulitplexed data and skipped otherwise.*
+*Steps 1, 2, 3, 4 are performed for multiplexed data and skipped otherwise.*
 1) Quality analysis of raw sequences/reads from sequencing (FASTQC)
 2) Counting the number of reads in one (SE) or two (PE) fastq.gz input files
 3) Demultiplexing one (SE) or two (PE) fastq.gz files into individual fastq files based on the barcode or tag specific to each sample (CUTADAPT)